AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 Here's a practical example.
 Yesterday I was typing an important email to a potential client on my phone.
 My AI keyboard caught three tense inconsistencies and one awkward phrase structure as I typed.
 With a grammar app, I would've had to finish the email, copy it to the app, review suggestions, make changes, then paste it back.
 That's at least 30 seconds of extra work, and honestly?
 I probably wouldn't have bothered for a quick email.

-Everyone compares feature lists, but let's talk actual money and time value.
-Premium grammar apps cost between $12-30 monthly.
-AI keyboard apps typically run $5-10 monthly.
-That's already a significant difference.
+Everyone compares feature lists, but let's talk actual money and time value in 2026.
+Premium grammar apps now cost between $15-35 monthly after recent price increases (citing AI infrastructure costs).
+AI keyboard apps typically run $6-12 monthly, with many offering family plans that make them even more affordable.
+That's already a significant difference, and the gap has widened this year.

 But the real cost isn't the subscription - it's your time.
 If you write professionally and a grammar app saves you 30 minutes weekly through better writing, but an AI keyboard saves you 2 hours weekly by eliminating the checking process entirely, which is actually cheaper?